 Tennessee is known for being the home to countless music legends, and Nashville is often referred to as the capital of country music.
 Unfortunately, the state is also known for being the worst state in the country with regard to distracted driving accidents and fatalities.
-In 2018 alone, there were a reported 18,166 distracted driving accidents.
+In 2019, over 3,100 individuals lost their lives in car accidents caused by distracted driving.
+In Shelby County alone, there were over 3,000 distracted driving crashes in the year 2020.
 While there have been laws passed over the last few years to combat these troubling numbers, distracted driving is still an issue and contributes to many injuries and deaths.
 If you’ve been injured by a distracted driver, you may be able to cover your losses by filing a claim.

 Dunk Law Firm’s distracted driving accident attorneys in Memphis have been committed to serving members of our community in their time of need, including those injured in Memphis and throughout Tennessee.
 We can sit down with you to help you understand your rights and how much compensation you’re entitled to after a distracted driving accident.

 Fill out our free evaluation form online or call (901) 231-4779 to seek justice.
 Our team can hold negligent drivers responsible when their actions cause harm to others.